-In a recent battle, Intel has accused Qualcomm of damaging monopoly position.
-The company has currently filed its own statement with the International Trade Commission (ITC) claiming itself as “Qualcomm’s only remaining competitor”.
-In this latest complaint, Intel claims that Qualcomm is charging more for its licenses whereas at the identical time is giving lower costs for chips for phone makers.
+In a recent battle, Intel has accused Qualcomm of damaging its monopoly position.
+The company has currently filed its own statement with the International Trade Commission (ITC), claiming itself as “Qualcomm’s only remaining competitor.”
+In this latest complaint, Intel claims that Qualcomm is charging more for its licenses whereas at the same time is giving lower costs for chips for phone makers.

-Intel accused that the San Diego company is actively engaged in other monopolistic and anti-competitive activities.
+Intel accused the San Diego company of actively engaging in other monopolistic and anti-competitive activities.
 This basically means Qualcomm pushes makers to pay excessive royalties for each device they sell, though they don’t carry Qualcomm technology.
-The Silicon Valley company slams Qualcomm of denying licensing its regular essential patents to competitors, that could be a violation of the “fair, affordable and non-discriminatory terms.”
+The Silicon Valley company slams Qualcomm for denying licensing its regular essential patents to competitors, which could be a violation of the “fair, affordable and non-discriminatory terms.”

 Intel has urged ITC to investigate the matter, as it thinks that Qualcomm is charging very high rates for its patents.
-In addition to this battle, just before a week, Qualcomm has requested ITC to block the import of Apple iPhone with Intel modem.
+In addition to this battle, Qualcomm requested ITC to block the import of Apple iPhone with Intel modem just before a week.
 In this incident, Apple gained formal support from some tech giants like Samsung, Google, and Amazon.

 So, ITC is about to start the investigation next month, and a full trial is expected next year.
 Although, both companies gave some signals to settle everything outside the court.
 It will continue to watch whether it will be a case or not.